sthormio/progression-framework/frameworks/engineering/engineering.md

 ### Behaviours
 Behaviours are a collection of expectations and development areas for engineers, that do not fall into the categories of technical skill and impact.
 They encompass a range of core skills that we expect engineers at Sthorm to embody.

-In the previous iteration of our framework these were further broken down into influence, communication and leadership, however in this iteration we’re bringing them together.

 Through your behaviour you set an example to those around you.
 By modelling great behaviours you lead by example, and by being self-aware you know when you are setting a great example.
 Your behaviours show that you’re growing good habits, and cultivating qualities that make an excellent engineer, rather than unintentionally doing the “right thing” by luck.